 Once the order is executed on the exchange, the taker will have to pay a fee of $450 and the maker will earn a rebate of $150.

 Some of the most popular crypto exchanges for trading the spot price or derivatives markets use a maker and fee model.
 Each exchange will offer varying fees and rebates for placing market orders.
 Examples of platforms that offer competitive maker & taker fees are Binance, Bybit, FTX, Kraken and BitMEX.

 Coinbase uses a flat fee model when buying or selling cryptocurrencies using fiat currency.
 Coinbase Pro is the advanced trading platform that uses a maker and taker system to determine the fees.
 The pricing model starts at 0.5% for both makers and takers, however, with increasing trade volume the maker fee becomes slightly cheaper.

-To summarize what a maker and taker fee are, traders that create orders to buy or sell assets to fill other people's orders instantly are known as the taker.
-In comparison, traders that create pending or limit orders contribute waiting to be filled by others are the makers.
+To summarize what a maker and taker fee is, traders who create orders to buy or sell assets to fill other people's orders instantly are known as the takers.
+In comparison, traders that create pending or limit orders contribute to waiting to be filled by others are the makers.

 Both the market makers and takers complement each other in the cryptocurrency market to provide liquidity for customers to buy and sell digital currencies.
 The maker orders ensure there is liquidity on the cryptocurrency exchanges, while the taker orders ensure orders are constantly flowing.